abilian/nephele-smo-fork/README.md

 - [ ] test: Add more unit tests in order to reach close to 100% coverage.
 - [ ] test: Add integration tests.
 - [ ] test: Add e2e tests.
-- [ ] test: test Swagger API using [Schemathesis](https://github.com/schemathesis/schemathesis?tab=readme-ov-file) (and/or [Bravado](https://pypi.org/project/pytest-bravado/)).
-(Not Dredd - Dredd is dead, killed by Oracle)
+- [ ] test: test Swagger API using [Schemathesis](https://github.com/schemathesis/schemathesis?tab=readme-ov-file) (and/or [Bravado](https://pypi.org/project/pytest-bravado/)). (but not Dredd - Dredd is dead, killed by Oracle)
 - [ ] feature: Improve error handling and logging.
 - [ ] refact: use the modern (2.0) SQLAlchemy ORM API.
 - [ ] refact: Refactor using a layered architecture.
-- [ ] refact: Implement a proper configuration management.
+- [ ] feature: Implement a proper configuration management.
-- [ ] refact: Implement a dependency injection mechanism.
+- [ ] feature: Implement a dependency injection mechanism.
+- [ ] feature: Implement an extension mechanism (e.g. `pluggy` or similar).
 - [ ] refact: Replace the Gurobi Optimizer with an open-source alternative (or make the optimizer pluggable).
 - [ ] type: Add type hints to all functions and methods.
 - [ ] lint: Fix / suppress all linting issues (ruff, flake8).